A Survey on Self-play Methods in Reinforcement Learning: Open Problems and Future Work

 \subsection{With Large Language Models}

-With their remarkable capability and emergent generalizability, large language models (LLMs) have been regarded as a potential foundation for achieving human-level intelligence~\cite{achiam2023gpt}, and self-play methods have been proposed to fine-tune LLMs, enhance LLMs' reasoning performance, and build LLM-based agents with strong decision-making abilities.
-Post-training fine-tuning~\cite{ouyang2022training,bai2022training} is a key step in aligning LLM with more desired behaviors, but requires a huge amount of human-annotated data.
-To reduce reliance on human-annotated data, Self-play fIne-tuNing (SPIN)~\cite{chen2024self} introduces a self-play mechanism to generate training data using the LLM itself and fine-tuning the LLM by distinguishing self-generated responses from human-annotated data.
-Some other work~\cite{huang2022large,yuan2024self} also utilizes model-generated data to fine-tune LLMs with minimal human annotations.
+With their remarkable capability and emergent generalizability, large language models (LLMs) have been regarded as a potential foundation for achieving human-level intelligence~\citep{achiam2023gpt}, and self-play methods have been proposed to fine-tune LLMs, enhance LLMs' reasoning performance, and build LLM-based agents with strong decision-making abilities.
+Post-training fine-tuning~\citep{ouyang2022training,bai2022training} is a key step in aligning LLM with more desired behaviors, but it requires a huge amount of human-annotated data.
+To reduce reliance on human-annotated data, Self-play fIne-tuNing (SPIN)~\citep{chen2024self} introduces a self-play mechanism to generate training data using the LLM itself and fine-tuning the LLM by distinguishing self-generated responses from human-annotated data.
+Another line of work~\citep{munos2023nash,swamy2024minimaximalist,wu2024self} formulate the alignment problem as a two-player constant-sum game and use self-play methods to solve the game.
+Some other work~\citep{huang2022large,yuan2024self} also utilizes model-generated data to fine-tune LLMs with minimal human annotations.
 The idea of self-improvement has also been applied to improve the reasoning ability of LLMs.
-SPAG~\cite{cheng2024self} observes that self-play in a two-player adversarial language game called Adversarial Taboo can boost the LLM's performance on a wide range of reasoning benchmarks.
+Self-Play of Adversarial Game (SPAG)~\citep{cheng2025self} observes that self-play in a two-player adversarial language game called Adversarial Taboo can boost the LLM's performance on various reasoning benchmarks.
 Besides improving the capability of LLMs, self-play methods have also contributed to building LLM-based agents with strong strategic abilities.
-A representative work is Cicero~\cite{meta2022human} which achieves human-level play in the game of Diplomacy by combining language models with an RL policy trained by self-play.
+A representative work is Cicero~\citep{meta2022human}, which achieves human-level play in the game of Diplomacy by combining language models with an RL policy trained by self-play.
 Cicero uses the self-play policy to produce an intended action and prompts the language model to generate languages conditioned on the policy's intent.
-Another work~\cite{xu2023language} also combines LLM with self-play policy but takes a different approach by first prompting the LLM to propose multiple action candidates and then using the self-play policy to produce the action distribution over these candidates.
-Despite recent progress, applying self-play with LLMs is still underexplored and requires further research efforts.
+Another line of work~\citep{xu2024language,xu2025learning} also combines LLM with self-play to train strategic language agents in the Werewolf game using reinforcement learning or counterfactual regret minimization.
+Despite recent progress, applying self-play with LLMs is still underexplored and requires further research.